 Communities and Sub-communities hold various Collections, which house individual content items, or files.
 A Collection must belong to at least one Community, but may belong to multiple Communities: for example, a research collaboration between two Communities may result in a Collection belonging to both Communities.

-The software allows contributors to limit access to items in ScholarSpace - at the collection and the individual item level.
-See UHM's policies on governing access.
+ScholarSpace allows contributors to limit access to at the collection and the individual item level.
+However, all contributions must follow

 The ScholarSpace submission process allows for the description of each item using a qualified version of the Dublin Core metadata schema.
-These descriptions are entered into a relational database, which is used by the search engine to retrieve items.
+Descriptions are entered into a relational database, which is used by the search engine to retrieve items.

 The DSpace open source platform is freely available at SourceForge through the BSD license.
-Institutions around the world use DSpace to store their digital research materials.
-Visit the DSpace Wiki to see which institutions are running DSpace services.
+Institutions around the world use DSpace to store their digital research materials - see which institutions are running DSpace services.

 The UHM Library runs and maintains the ScholarSpace servers for all UHM Communities.
-Your Community does not have to download the whole system or maintain the ScholarSpace server.
-You use a web-based interface to save, search, and store data in ScholarSpace.
+Communities do not have to download the whole system or maintain the ScholarSpace server.
+Users use a web-based interface to save, search, and store data in ScholarSpace.

 Contact your Community's ScholarSpace administrator or write firstname.lastname@example.org if you have questions about ScholarSpace policies.